16 LA Restaurants We’re Pretty Sure Are Haunted guide image

 LAGuide

 LA is a haunted city.
-Here are some restaurants that capitalize on the spookiness.
+Here are the spooky restaurants to prove it.

 Compared to many major American cities, Los Angeles is young.
 After all, we weren’t even incorporated until 1850—people in New England have socks older than that.

 But if you think a relative lack of history means this sprawling metropolis is any less haunted, think again.
 LA is spooky as f*ck.
-We’ll let you deep-dive into Charles Manson, Black Dahlia, and the Los Feliz murder house on your own time, we’re here to discuss restaurants.
-And in particular, the ones where ghosts fully run the show.
-From a classic Beverly Hills steakhouse to a saloon in the Santa Monica Mountains, here are 16 LA restaurants that are definitely haunted.
-Probably.
+We’ll let you deep-dive into Charles Manson, Black Dahlia, and the Los Feliz murder house on your own time.
+We’re here to discuss restaurants.
+And in particular, the ones where ghosts run the show.
+From a classic Beverly Hills steakhouse to a saloon in the Santa Monica Mountains, here are 17 LA restaurants that are definitely, probably haunted.

 THE SPOOKY SPOTS

-Frankly speaking, if you spend a night roaming around The Magic Castle and don’t see a supernatural event, you’re just unlucky—or perhaps even more egregious, a non-believer.
-This members-only magicians club is located inside a giant (and legitimately haunted) Hollywood mansion where evenings include everything from sleight-of-hand magic to actual séances to Old Fashioneds that’ll have you believing anything you want.
-It’s one of our favorite nights out in Los Angeles, and even if the food at dinner isn’t anything special, you’ll be more than satiated with celestial anticipation.
+If you spend a night roaming around The Magic Castle and don’t see a supernatural event, you’re just unlucky—or perhaps even more egregious, you're a non-believer.
+This members-only magicians club is located inside a giant and legitimately haunted Hollywood mansion.
+Evenings include everything from sleight-of-hand magic to séances to Old Fashioneds that’ll have you believing anything you want.
+It’s one of our favorite places for a night out in Los Angeles, and even if the American food isn’t anything special, you’ll be more than satiated with celestial anticipation.

 photo credit: Jakob Layman

-Walking into The Old Place is like entering into the first level of Westworld, and if that alone doesn’t chill you to your core, nothing will.
 This iconic steakhouse/saloon in the Santa Monica Mountains has been open since the '70s, but the building itself dates back to 1915 when it was a general store and post office.
-Needless to say, these walls have seen some things, and if you keep your eyes peeled as you eat a perfectly cooked steak and the best mac and cheese in LA, you probably will too.
+Needless to say, these walls have seen some Westworld-adjacent things, and if you keep your eyes peeled as you eat a perfectly cooked steak and the best mac and cheese in LA, you probably will too.

 The Dresden in Los Feliz is broken up into two distinct areas—the main dining room and the bar/lounge.
 While you can certainly come to this Old Hollywood spot and have a fine prime rib, the real move is to skip dinner altogether and hang out with the ghosts in the lounge instead.
 Here you’ll probably catch a live music act of some kind (sadly, Marty Roberts of the iconic jazz duo Marty And Elayne passed in January 2022), drink too many Blood & Sand cocktails, and contemplate if the mysterious energy in the air is random paranormal activity or Marty's grand return.
 Be sure to get there early on show nights as the lounge fills up quickly—from both sides of the veil.

 If you have the guts to dine on a 90-year-old ocean liner docked off the coast of Long Beach, we imagine being outnumbered by ghouls must be an aphrodisiac for you.
 Rest assured, you’re gonna see weird sh*t here.
 The 350-room ship has several different dining options—including an equally haunted observation bar—but if you’re just coming for dinner, you’ll eat at Sir Winston’s.
-The menu is filled with typical steakhouse stuff like porterhouses, jumbo shrimp, and well-dressed Caesar salads, but the food probably won’t be the star here.
-That award goes to the ornate dining room with ocean views and apparitions patiently waiting to pull pranks on you.
+The menu has typical steakhouse stuff like porterhouses, jumbo shrimp, and well-dressed caesars, but the food won’t be the star here.
+That award goes to the ornate dining room with ocean views and apparitions waiting to pull pranks on you.

 RESERVE A TABLE